nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 `0xf977814e90da44bfa03b6295a0616a897441acec`

 These two addresses appeared multiple times across different months and moved very large amounts of ETH.
-This could be exchange/custody rebalancing, but I need to check the Etherscan labels and transaction history before making any stronger conclusion.
+This could be exchange/custody rebalancing, but I need to check the Etherscan labels and transaction history before making any conclusion.

 Another address that stood out was: